ImgBotApp/jasonrudolph.github.io/blog/_posts/2008-10-07-testing-anti-patterns-potpourri-quotes-resources-and-collective-wisdom.markdown

 - testing
 - testing anti-patterns
 ---
-While working on the [Testing Anti-Patterns series](http://jasonrudolph.com/blog/testing-anti-patterns-how-to-fail-with-100-test-coverage/ "jasonrudolph.com/blog - Testing Anti-Patterns") over the past few months, I've had the pleasure of reading some great writing on testing, test-driven development, code coverage analysis, and the bigger picture of software quality in general.
+While working on the [Testing Anti-patterns series](http://jasonrudolph.com/blog/testing-anti-patterns-how-to-fail-with-100-test-coverage/ "jasonrudolph.com/blog - Testing Anti-patterns") over the past few months, I've had the pleasure of reading some great writing on testing, test-driven development, code coverage analysis, and the bigger picture of software quality in general.
 What follows is a collection of some of my favorite findings: quotes and resources spanning the last ten years and then some.

 ## How not to test

 Let's start off with something light.
-James Carr's [TDD Anti-Pattern Catalogue](http://blog.james-carr.org/?p=44 "James Carr &raquo; Blog Archive &raquo; TDD Anti-Patterns") is a good, fun read that's downright hilarious at times (but only because we remember <del>writing</del> seeing these tests once or twice).
+James Carr's [TDD Anti-pattern Catalogue](http://blog.james-carr.org/?p=44 "James Carr &raquo; Blog Archive &raquo; TDD Anti-patterns") is a good, fun read that's downright hilarious at times (but only because we remember <del>writing</del> seeing these tests once or twice).
 And not only are the anti-patterns that James proposes worth reading, you owe it to yourself to check out the extensive discussion in the comments as well.
 There you'll find folks chiming in with many additional gems, including:

-* [The Blue Moon](http://blog.james-carr.org/2006/11/03/tdd-anti-patterns/#comment-47093 "James Carr &raquo; Blog Archive &raquo; TDD Anti-Patterns") - Matt Simner's aptly-named anti-pattern is one we've all hit at least once: "A test that’s specifically dependent on the current date, and fails as a result of things like public holidays, leap years, weekends, 5-week months, etc."  Ouch.
+* [The Blue Moon](http://blog.james-carr.org/2006/11/03/tdd-anti-patterns/#comment-47093 "James Carr &raquo; Blog Archive &raquo; TDD Anti-patterns") - Matt Simner's aptly-named anti-pattern is one we've all hit at least once: "A test that’s specifically dependent on the current date, and fails as a result of things like public holidays, leap years, weekends, 5-week months, etc."  Ouch.
-* [Honest Guv](http://blog.james-carr.org/2006/11/03/tdd-anti-patterns/#comment-77729 "James Carr &raquo; Blog Archive &raquo; TDD Anti-Patterns") - Graham Lenton's contribution to the list brings back some memories I'd rather forget: "Where the expected outcome is so entropic that the developer simply asserts true with a comment 'this works, honestly.'"
+* [Honest Guv](http://blog.james-carr.org/2006/11/03/tdd-anti-patterns/#comment-77729 "James Carr &raquo; Blog Archive &raquo; TDD Anti-patterns") - Graham Lenton's contribution to the list brings back some memories I'd rather forget: "Where the expected outcome is so entropic that the developer simply asserts true with a comment 'this works, honestly.'"
 Um.
 Sure it does.

 ## We're still figuring this stuff out